LGBTIQA+ Greens release scorecard for Green Party internal election candidates | Chris Jarvis

 In other races the LGBTIQA+ Greens have identified a clear division between candidates – including for the positions of leader and deputy leader.

 In the leadership contest, both Rosi Sexton and the job share team of Sian Berry and Jonathan Bartley received eight points for their pledges.
 Meanwhile, former Green Party deputy leader Shahrar Ali was given just three and a half points.
-Ali was marked down for not committing to reform of the Gender Recognition Act, not supporting healthcare for trans young people and not supporting LGBT+ inclusive schooling.
+Ali was marked down as a result of the LGBTIQA+ Greens deeming his responses to the pledges around reforming the Gender Recognition Act, supporting healthcare for trans young people and supporting LGBT+ inclusive schooling insufficient.

 A similar result was produced in the deputy leadership contest.
 Four of the five candidates – Amelia Womack, Cleo Lake, Nick Humberstone and Tom Pashby – were given eight points for their pledges.
 Andrea Carey, on the other hand, received just two and a half points.
-Carey was marked down for – among other things – not committing to call for proper funding for trans healthcare or to support getting LGBTIQA+ councillors elected.
+Carey was marked down as a result of – among other things – the LGBTIQA+ Greens deeming her responses to the pledges around calling for proper funding for trans healthcare and supporting getting LGBTIQA+ councillors elected insufficient.

 In most of the other races, the primary reason for not all candidates receiving the full eight points was that they failed to respond to the pledges.
 The following candidates did not respond:

-Note: Editor’s note – this article was edited at 22:13 to more accurately reflect the reasons for Shahrar Ali, Andrea Carey and Theo Simon being marked down by the LGBTIQA+ Greens in certain areas.
-Initially, the article claimed that these three candidates were marked down as a result of not making a series of commitments.
-It has been edited to state that the LGBTIQA+ Greens deemed these candidates’ responses were insufficient to be awarded points on their scorecard.